To view the full list of our courses and memberships, please visit our courses page.

-- Use the 100% off code located in the inside cover of your book.
+- Use the 100% off code (12 digits) located in the inside cover of your book or if given by email.
 Click Apply Coupon.

 - Complete checkout.

-- See the Enrolled tab (top right) to access the course.
+- See Courses tab (top left) to access the course.

 These studies are flexible for any teaching and learning style.
 There are enough work pages to suit the “Back to Basics” model, and more than enough suggested resources to satisfy “unit study” and “hands on” approaches.

 The resources suggested are chosen for their engaging narrative and fit the Charlotte Mason method of using living books.

 Canada, My Country has 27 lessons and can be done daily in about 1 ½ months, which is a good way to cover material quickly esp. with older children.
 It can be planned for 2 x week for ½ year if preferred.
 Canada’s Natives Long Ago would be a good study for the other ½ year.